ausdebating/constitution/constitution.md

 ### (2) Membership generally

 1. A person is eligible to be a member of the association if:
-    1. person is a natural person, and
+    1. the person is a natural person.
-    2. the person has applied and been approved for membership of the association in accordance with clause 3.
-    3. the person is a nominated representative for one of the affiliated debating societies in Australia OR the person is a current member of the committee
+    2. the person is a member of a Debating Group recognised by the association, as defined in section ~todo~.

-2. A person is taken to be a member of the association if: ~todo~
+2. A person is taken to be a member of the association if:
     1. person is a natural person, and
     2. the person was:
         1. in the case of an unincorporated body that is registered as the association - a member of that unincorporated body immediately before the registration of the association, or